-Modern name for the popular latin American dance originating from Cuba and Africa.
-This dance style has had many influences over the years from a variety of countries, creating the lively and upbeat dance we all know and love today.
+‘SALSA’ is the Modern name for the popular latin American dance originating from Cuba, Latin America, and North America, This dance style has had many influences over the years from a variety of countries, creating the lively and upbeat dance we all know and love today.

 Kizomba dancing & music originate from Angola, with the word Kizomba itself deriving from the Angolan word ‘party’.